mr-pennyworth/alfred-extra-pane/README.md

  - `alignment` (required):
     - `horizontal`
        - `placement`: `left` or `right`
-       - `width`: width of the pane
+       - `width`: width of the pane.
+If the width is so large that the pane doesn't fit on the screen, it is automatically reduced so that the pane fills the entire horizontal space between the Alfred window and the edge of the screen.
-       - `minHeight`: minimum height of the pane
+       - `minHeight` (optional): minimum height of the pane.
+If not specified, the height of the pane is always same as the height of the Alfred window.
     - `vertical`
        - `placement`: `top` or `bottom`
-       - `height`: height of the pane
+       - `height`: height of the pane.
+If the height is so large that the pane doesn't fit on the screen, it is automatically reduced so that the pane fills the entire vertical space between the Alfred window and the edge of the screen.
+       - `width` (optional): width of the pane.
+If not specified, the width of the pane is always same as the width of the Alfred window.
+If the width is larger than the screen width, the pane is reduced so that it fits the screen.
  - `customUserAgent` (optional): User-Agent string for HTTP(S) URLs
  - `customCSSFilename` (optional): Name of the CSS file to be loaded in the pane.
 The file should be in the same directory as the JSON